Director of Parent Experience

 🎙️ Student Perspective: Rourke on Switching to Alpha

-In her own words, a 12-year-old former NYC student describes why her family relocated for Alpha, and what school feels like when it's designed for mastery, not memorization.
+Hear directly from a 12-year-old former New York City student as she describes why her family relocated for Alpha, and what education looks like when it's built for deep understanding, not rote learning.

 👉 Watch the student interview (18 min)